ucb-bar/chipyard/README.md

 follows.

  * rocket-chip - contains code for the RocketChip generator and Chisel HDL
- * testchipip - contains the serial adapter and associated verilog and C++ code
+ * testchipip - contains the serial adapter, block device, and associated verilog and C++ code
  * verisim - directory in which Verilator simulations are compiled and run
  * vsim - directory in which Synopsys VCS simulations are compiled and run
  * bootrom - sources for the first-stage bootloader included in the Boot ROM
  * src/main/scala - scala source files for your project go here

+## Using the block device

+The default example project just provides the Rocket coreplex, memory, and serial line.
+But testchipip also provides a simulated block device that can be used for non-volatile storage.
+You can build a simulator including the block device using the blkdev package.

+    make PROJECT=blkdev CONFIG=BlockDeviceConfig
+    ./simulator-blkdev-BlockDeviceConfig +blkdev=block-device.img ...

+By passing the +blkdev argument on the simulator command line, you can allow the RTL simulation to read and write from a file.
+Take a look at tests/blkdev.c for an example of how Rocket can program the block device controller.

 ## Creating your own project